-If System RF Control is enabled (RF on), the on-air transmitter's RF power stage is enabled (the standby transmitter depends on the maintenance mode).
+If System RF Control is enabled (RF on), the on-air transmitter's RF power stage is enabled (the standby transmitter depends on the maintenance mode and the states of the system interlock and dummy load interlock).

 If System RF Control is disabled (RF off), the RF power stage for both transmitters will be disabled.